-Morristown, N. J., December 26 .-Before the eyes of his young wife, George Davis, aged 25 today lost his life in an unsuccessful attempt to rescue John Arke, an 8-year old boy from drowning.
+Morristown, N. J., December 26 .-Before the eyes of his young wife, George Davis, aged 25 today lost his drowning.
 The boy went out on the ice of the Rockaway river and broke through.
 Davis and his wife saw Arke drop into the water and Davis cut down the clothes line in his yard and tied one end about his waist.
-He gave the other end to his wife and started to. ward the boy who was floundering about in the broken ice.
+He gave of his staff left for Scooba, Miss., this the other end to his wife and started toward the boy who was floundering about in the broken ice.
 Lying down Davis reached out and seized Arke and shouted to his wife to haul in on the rope.
 She drew her husband back from the hole until the boy was out of the water.
-As she started to pull again the rope broke and the man and boy fell back into the water and were
+As she started to pull again the rope broke and the man and secure a special train which will carry boy fell back into the water and were RABBIS ELECT OFFICERS Association Addressed by Dr. J. H Kirkland of Vanderbilt University.
+Nashville, Tenn., December 26 .- The Southern Rabbinical association last night elected the following officers: Rabbi Isadore Lowenthal, Nashville, president Rabbi Henry Barnstein, Houston, Texas, vice president Rabbi Moses Bargman, New Orleans, ecretary.
+Rabbi Newfield, Birmingham, Ala., Executive committee: Rabbis Max The association was addressed today Vanderbilt university.